MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidfileunderlist-canonical-property.md

 api_type:
 - COM
 ms.assetid: a84d8143-5fe7-4a33-bce4-aebf7a824d5f
-description: "Specifies a list of possible values for the dispidFileUnderId property."
+description: "Specifies a list of possible values for the dispidFileUnderId property.
+Each value in the multi-value property must be one of the allowed values for dispidFileUnderId."
 ---

 # PidLidFileUnderList Canonical Property